 - Blo’s estimates do not include any tenant improvement allowance that you may negotiate with your landlord.

-- You must purchase décor items and Blo’s proprietary millwork, styling chairs, hair washing stations and chairs, and hot tools for salon use.
+- You must purchase décor items and Blo’s proprietary millwork, styling chairs, hair washing stations and chairs, and reception furniture for use in the salon.

 - You must purchase a computer system with the peripheral equipment and software that Blo requires.

 - On-site computer training will be supplied by the software provider at your expense.

 - The current initial cost to set up your Blo Blow Dry Bar email account is $89.